CodyFrank/flatiron-dms-rails-project/CONTRIBUTING.md

 # Contributing
-Welcome all users interesting in improving flatiron-dms and thank you for your interest.
+Welcome all users interested in improving flatiron-dms and thank you for your interest.

 ## Getting Started
 1. To use this application fork and clone the repo from Github